bohmiiidd/SYS_crash-CAP/README.md

 ## Features

-- Display detailed memory and CPU usage statistics
+✅ Display detailed memory and CPU usage statistics
-- Show memory usage aggregated by user
+✅ Show memory usage aggregated by user
-- List top memory-consuming processes and suggest cleanup
+✅ List top memory-consuming processes and suggest cleanup
-- Kill processes gracefully or forcefully by PID
+✅ Kill processes gracefully or forcefully by PID
-- Monitor memory usage continuously in the background with desktop notifications
+✅ Monitor memory usage continuously in the background with desktop notifications *(non-root only)*
-- Display and clean various system and user caches safely
+✅ Display and clean system and user caches safely
-- Launch a process monitor in a new terminal window
+✅ Launch a live process monitor in a new terminal window
-- Interactive console with colored prompts, animations, and progress spinners
+✅ Beautiful animated UI with colored prompts, progress spinners, and alerts
+✅ Detect system freezes before they occur by tracking memory thresholds
 ---

 ## Installation